 Ray and the Rayvens

 This was my first band.
 We changed our names just about every week with The Lancers being one that almost stuck.
 We eventually became Ray and the Rayvens because the drummer Ray convinced us that he was the most "hip".
 Being the town nerds, we figured that made sense.

 l to r - Martin Bayuk: guitar, Brian Nixon:bass, Frank: guitar, & Ra Kinder on drums - on right: Frank singing lead

 I hadn't had much interest in Rock and Roll except for "Jailhouse Rock' by Elvis and "Honeycomb" by Jimmie Rogers.
 Then came the Beatles and I was hooked.

 I had an acoustic guitar and traded the accordian my Uncle had given me in on a cheap electric Kay guitar.
 The strings were about a mile off the fingerboard and I would play 'till my fingers bled...but it was bright red which covers the crow-factor (shiny!).

 Our first songs were The Outer Limits Theme, Wild Weekend (we played the saxophone melody on guitar) and Money (Beatles version).
-Noone told me that you could move across the strings so I played the whole melody on the upper E string..as a result, I kept breaking them so spent more time putting on new E strings than I did playing...we had chord charts in those days but noone really knew what they were doing..we just listened to the songs over and over and tried to replicate...we did better with the vocals.
+Noone told me that you could move across the strings, so I played the whole melody on the upper E string..as a result, I kept breaking it, so spent more time putting on new E strings than I did playing...we had chord charts in those days but noone really knew what they were doing..we just listened to the songs over and over and tried to replicate...we did better with the vocals.